PinnacleAI/From-Scratch/README.md

 <h3>The benefit of Participating and becoming a contributor</h3>
 <ul>
     <li>Learn how to work and collaborate on Github</li>
-    <li>Gain a deeper understanding of your favorite module and an even deeper appreciation of the developers</li>
+    <li>Gain a deeper understanding of your favourite module and an even deeper appreciation of the developers</li>
     <li>Increase your Python skills</li>
     <li>Build your portfolio</li>
 </ul>